Welcome to Haversham-cum-Little Linford Parish

+Little Linford was once a traditional estate village, owned and maintained by the Knapp family until the 1960s.
+Its name derives from a ford over a brook, ‘Lin’.
+It was mentioned in the Domesday Book as a Manor and was bought by the Knapp family in 1684.
 The last Lord of the Manor to live at Linford Hall died in the 1950s by which time the building had deteriorated both as a result of WWII and the reduced rental income from 1930 inwards.
 By the 1960s Linford Hall had fallen into disrepair.
 It was demolished and the estate split up and sold.
 Several derelict farm cottages were knocked down and in the 1970s six new houses were built in the old wilderness.
 Bury Court was built on the site of the old Linford Hall.
 The only old houses that remain are Hall Farm, Walnut and Amen Cottages and East and West Lodges.
-Importantly the small church of St Leonards, built in the 13th/14th century, has survived.
+Importantly the small church of St Leonards, dating from the early 13th century, has survived.

 There are many beautiful walks around the parish and beyond, taking in the countryside, many woods, including the ancient Little Linford Wood dating from the Middle Ages, the river, lakes and the Grand Union Canal.